 The retailer used 15,000 square feet, as originally planned.
-The balance of 15,000 square feet was remodeled (by the retailer at his expense) and sub-leased to a number of smaller retail operators, who paid a premium price for their store area.
-The original lessee ended up with enough income from the sub-leased space to pay all of the rent on the building.
-He had negotiated a situation where he had free rent for himself in an excellent downtown location.
+The balance of 15,000 square feet was remod-eled (by the retailer at his expense) and subleased to a number of smaller retail operators, who paid a premium price for their store area.